BLSQ/iaso/iaso/gpkg/README.md

 When updating an existing source, the gpkg doesn't need to contain the whole source, a subset of the OrgUnit and Group to update or create is sufficient.

-Obiouvsly it must be a valid GeopPackage, conformant with the [OGC specification](https://www.geopackage.org/spec/)
+Obviously it must be a valid GeopPackage, conformant with the [OGC specification](https://www.geopackage.org/spec/)

 ## Layer Tables
 The OrgUnit are organized in layer, each layer represent a different OrgUnit types.